Application Control 101: Definition, Features, Benefits, and Best Practices

 - Validity checks, which warrant that only valid data inputs are processed by the application control technology.

-- Input controls, which guarantees the integrity of the data feeds that are fed into the system.
+- Input controls, which guarantee the integrity of the data feeds that are fed into the system.

 - Forensic controls, which check that the data is mathematically and scientifically correct.